-UC Hastings does not recommend any specific undergraduate major for law school preparation.
+UC Law SF does not recommend any specific undergraduate major for law school preparation.
 Applicants are encouraged to choose a field which is both intellectually challenging and academically fulfilling.
 Whatever the choice of major, applicants should seek to develop strong writing and critical thinking skills.
-The most popular majors for students beginning their studies at UC Hastings in recent years have been political science, philosophy, history, STEM fields, and English.
+The most popular majors for students beginning their studies at UC Law SF in recent years have been political science, philosophy, history, STEM fields, and English.

-Applications are due March 31 for enrollment the following August.
-The $75 application fee will be waived for all applications submitted by the March 31 deadline.
+The deadline for Fall 2023 enrollment is April 15, 2023.
+The $75 application fee will be waived for all applications submitted by the deadline.

 Yes.
 Candidates can check the status of their application by clicking here.